mym0us3r/mym0us3r/README.md

 # Hi, I'm m0us3r!

-**Senior Threat Detection & Research** - *There is no anonymity on the attack surface, only delays!*
+**Senior Threat Detection & Research**

+*There is no anonymity on the attack surface, only delays!*

 </div>

 ---

-### whoami
+{ whoami }

 I build and break detection pipelines for a living.
 My work sits at the intersection of Detection Engineering, Threat Hunting, DFIR, and SIEM/XDR architecture - writing the rules that catch the things generic configs miss, then trying to defeat them myself before someone else does.
 Wazuh Ambassador, contributing production-tested rulesets, adversarial simulation reports, and native Windows telemetry research to the community.
 I also run a personal honeypot/SOC lab on Splunk - building dashboards, SPL queries, and alerting from live attack traffic (geo-mapped attacker origins, service/port interaction analysis, user-agent fingerprinting) to keep detection instincts sharp outside of production work.
 When things go wrong despite it all, Incident Response is where I close the loop.

 ---

-$ cat /etc/focus/areas
+{ Focus }

-Blue Team Operations · Threat Intelligence · Threat Hunting · Adversary Simulation · Honeypot Research · DFIR · Incident Response · External Attack Surface Management (EASM) · SOC Automation · Detection Engineering · SIEM/XDR (Wazuh · Splunk)
+Blue Team Operations · Threat Intelligence · Threat Hunting · Adversary Simulation/Emulation · Honeypot Research · DFIR · Incident Response · External Attack Surface Management (EASM) · SOC Automation · Detection Engineering · Wazuh SIEM/XDR and Splunk Enterprise

 ---

-Tech Stack:
+{ Stack }

 <div align="center">